pdf-raku/PDF-API6/README.md

 ### tag

     my PDF::Content::Tag $tag = $gfx.tag($tag-name, &block?, *%attrs);
-    $gfx.tag: 'Span', {
+    $gfx.tag: 'Span', :Lang<es-MX>, {
         .print: 'Hasta la vista.';
-    }, :Lang<es-MX>;
+    };

-Create a local tag in a content stream, if a code block is given.
-The block is marked, otherwise a marked point is made in the content stream.
+Create a local tag in a content stream.
+If a code block is given, the block's output is marked, otherwise a marked point is made in the content stream.

 ### mark